-Part of the electromagnetic spectrum extending from 3 kHz frequency to 3000 GHz is referred as radio frequency (RF).
-Television and radio transmitters (including base stations) and microwaves, mobile telephones, and radars produce radio frequency fields.
+A part of the electromagnetic spectrum extending from the 3 kHz frequency to 300 GHz is referred as radio frequency (RF).
+Television and radio transmitters (including base stations) as well as microwaves, mobile telephones and radars produce radio frequency fields.
 These fields are used to transmit information and form the basis of telecommunications as well as radio and television broadcasting all over the world.
 Many home devices such as cordless phones, baby monitors and radio-controlled toys, Wi-Fi, tablets, smart watches and other wireless devices also transmit EMF at radio frequencies.

-Electromagnetic radiation at frequencies below the UV band are classified as "non-ionizing radiation" because they lack the energy to liberate electrons, i.e. ionize or effect changes in atomic structure.
-Radio frequency fields are non-ionizing radiation.
+Electromagnetic radiation at frequencies below the UV band are classified as "non-ionizing radiation" because they lack the energy to liberate electrons i.e., to ionize or effect changes in atomic structure.
+Radio frequency fields are non-ionizing radiations.

-Wireless communication technology has become indispensable part of the modern society.
-The use of mobile phones, tablets and wireless devices have become basic communication tools of everyday life for billions of people around the world, and also common for medical applications.
+Wireless communication technology has become an indispensable part of modern society.
+Mobile phones, tablets and wireless devices have become basic communication tools of everyday life for billions of people around the world, and are also common in medical applications.
 Base stations and telecommunications towers are continuously being erected to provide good quality wireless communications.

-Further information on the WHO EMF project is available at http://www.who.int/peh-emf/about/en/.
+Further information on the WHO International EMF project is available at: WHO – Electromagnetic fields.

-In terms of EMF and health the WHO notes that:
+In terms of EMF and health the WHO notes:

 "Studies to date provide no indication that environmental exposure to RF fields, such as from base stations, increases the risk of cancer or any other disease."